MatthewClark2/SeminarProject/src/main/resources/prj.clark.alchemy/LanguageSpec.md

 * `HoldsAttribute` for data that contains other data.
 * `Indexed` for data that may be indexed directly.
 * `Sliceable` for data that may use slice notation for indexing.
+* `Chainable` for data that can be concatenated with other, non-chainable data.
 * `Printable` for data that can be displayed in a string format.
 * `Invokable` for function-like data.